 But there are at least four things that may determine how fragile an mRNA vaccine is and how deeply it needs to be frozen to keep it fresh and effective.
 How the companies addressed those four challenges is likely the key to how cold the vaccines need to be, Mishra says.

+The cold requirement conundrum starts with the difference in chemistry between RNA and its cousin, DNA.
 One reason RNA is much less stable than DNA is due to an important difference in the sugars that make up the molecules’ backbones.
 RNA’s spine is a sugar called ribose, while DNA’s is deoxyribose.
 The difference: DNA is missing an oxygen molecule.
 As a result, “DNA can survive for generations,” Mishra says, but RNA is much more transient.
 “And for biology, that’s a good thing.”

 When cells have a job to do, they usually need to call proteins into service.
 But like most manufacturers, cells don’t have a stockpile of proteins.
 They have to make new batches each time.
 The recipe for making proteins is stored in DNA.

+Rather than risk damaging DNA recipes by putting them on the molecular kitchen counter while cooking up a batch of proteins, cells instead make RNA copies of the recipe.
+Those copies are read by cellular machinery and used to produce proteins.
 Like a Mission Impossible message that self-destructs once it has been played, many RNAs are quickly degraded once read.
 Quickly disposing of RNA is one way to control how much of a particular protein is made.
 There are a host of enzymes dedicated to RNA’s destruction floating around inside cells and nearly everywhere else.
 Sticking RNA-based vaccines in the blast freezer prevents such enzymes from tearing apart the RNA and rendering the vaccine inert.

 Another way the molecules’ stability differs lies in their architecture.
 DNA’s dual strands twine into a graceful double helix.
 But RNA goes it alone in a single strand that pairs with itself in some spots, creating fantastical shapes reminiscent of lollipops, hair pins and traffic circles.
 Those “secondary structures” can make some RNAs more fragile than others.